cmcmill7/CodePathInsta/README.md

-# Project 3 - *InstagramCodepath*
+# Project 3 - *CodePathInsta*

-**SylensInstagram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**CoreyInsta** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **48** hours spent in total